 Gaines establishes suspense leading up to Grant’s first visit with Jefferson.
 It’s unclear what Grant will say to Jefferson—even Grant himself seems not to know.

-The architecture of the jailhouse is significant: it harkens back to an earlier time, a time when blacks were even worse-off than they are in the 1940s.
-Indeed, every aspect of the building’s architecture reinforces whites’ superiority to blacks.
-Even the bathrooms testify to this: blacks must use the downstairs bathrooms, which are filthy and never cleaned.
+The architecture of the jailhouse is significant: it harkens back to an earlier time, a time when Black people were even worse-off than they are in the 1940s.
+Indeed, every aspect of the building’s architecture reinforces white people's superiority to Black people.
+Even the bathrooms testify to this: Black people must use the downstairs bathrooms, which are filthy and never cleaned.
 Paul the deputy is one of the only white characters in the novel who seems like a decent man—this will become important later.
 It’s also in this section that we get our second indication that Jefferson might hurt himself.

 Paul leads Emma and Grant to Jefferson’s cell.
 As they walk there, the other prisoners ask Emma and Grant for food and money.
 Emma says she’ll give them what Jefferson doesn’t take, and Grant gives them some change.
 Paul locks Emma and Grant in Jefferson’s cell and leaves them alone, saying he’ll return in an hour.